 A TIFF in review

 The TIFF website has quite extensive information about their policies and accessibility features of the venues that are used during the festival found here Accessibility at TIFF.
+This remains a wonderful resource and I’m so glad it is exists.

 The information provided on each venue is quite good and gives you a quick reference with details like where to locate wheelchair accessible seating and washrooms.
 Unfortunately, some information like door width measurements is missing.
 This could be key information for some individuals, for example the door to the ‘accessible’ washroom at the Royal Alexandra Theater is very narrow and will not work for everyone.